 As esports popularity among punters continues to skyrocket, many of us are now wondering whether it’s possible for this sector to reach the heights of traditional sports betting and how long will it be until it reaches this point?

-We spoke with Slava Zhuk, Managing Partner of Betsy Games and CEO First sport Group to hear his perspective on this burgeoning sector and what impact it can have on the traditional sports betting audience.
+We spoke with Slava Zhuk, Advisor to Turbo Games to hear his perspective on this burgeoning sector and what impact it can have on the traditional sports betting audience.

 Being able to attract the next generation of players, often referred to as Gen Z, has been a growing issue in the current iGaming market.
 Are esports betting products the key to engaging this demographic?
 Why?